alisw/AliPhysics/MUON/READMEmchview.txt

 \section mchview_install Installing the program

 \em mchview should be installed together with the rest of AliRoot.
-Two points should be noted though.
+One point should be noted though.
- \em mchview is using two external files to run properly.
-One is a resource file $HOME/.mchviewrc, used to "configure" the program and keep some history of the user interaction with it (e.g. the list of recent data sources used).
-The other one is a Root file, padstore.root (default name, can be changed with the resource file), which contains lots of precomputed information (like the contours that are being displayed, the geometry transformations, etc...).
-By default, \em mchview will look for this file in the current directory.
-If it's not there, it will ask if it's OK to create it.
-Be warned that this will take a while (but is only done once).
+\em mchview is using one external file to run properly : a resource file $HOME/.mchviewrc, used to "configure" the program and keep some history of the user interaction with it (e.g. the list of recent data sources used).
 If you install a new version of \em mchview, it is recommended to delete this file first, before lauching \em mchview again.

 \section mchview_navigation Navigating the display